umccr/orcabus/lib/workload/stateless/stacks/filemanager/docs/ATTRIBUTE_LINKING.md

+> [!IMPORTANT]
+> This document is a discussion on potential designs for filemanager attribute linking.
+The current implementation
+> isn't exactly like this, although it will probably contain components of the design here.

 # FileManager Attribute Linking

 The filemanager needs to be able to store data from other microservices on `s3_object` records in order to perform some